Communications and dissemination strategy for research

 We outline the communications activities that will make the biggest difference, from storytelling and policy briefs to events, media and digital campaigns, helping to ensure your future work connects and endures.

-Finally, we can help you put the strategy into action and measure results.
-We’ll show you how to set up tools, templates and evaluation frameworks to track engagement and demonstrate impact over time.
+Finally, we can help you put the strategy into action and measure results - we can either work in partnership with you to deliver your communications, or, we’ll show you how to set up tools, templates and evaluation frameworks to track engagement and demonstrate impact over time.

 7. Check in